Stanlazy/Nintendo_Switch_ProCon_Emulator/README.md

 # Nintendo_Switch_ProCon_Emulator

-BareMetal, up to the point where switch can recognize it as a controller.
-Need to enable pro controller wired mode.
-Some lib files supplied by stm32cubemx have been modified.
+After refactoring, now all important code are in /core/src/ns_con_device.c and its header, while still depends on a clean copy of stm32 sub device lib.

+The example project is half of my implementation of steam controller to switch pro controller.

 The whole thing is basically a replay attack.

 The “HID” report structure is header + button + joystick + IMU data.
-Look at reference and capture folder for more hints.
+Look at capture folder and https://github.com/FrotBot/SwitchProConLinuxUSB/blob/master/src/procon.hpp for more hints.

-https://github.com/shinyquagsire23/HID-Joy-Con-Whispering and https://github.com/FrotBot/SwitchProConLinuxUSB/blob/master/src/procon.hpp are helpful references.